Thiru S.P. Velumani

 Municipal Administration, Rural Development, Panchayats and Panchayat Unions, Poverty Alleviation Programmes, Rural Indebtedness, Urban and Rural Water Supply.
 Law, Courts and Prisons, Personnel and Administrative Reforms and Prevention of Corruption

-Thiru K.Phanindra Reddy IAS (Secretary)
+Thiru K.Phanindra Reddy IAS (Principal Secretary to Government)

 Phone : 25670491